 For example, when uploading a file, a progress indicator would show the percentage of the upload completed, giving the user a sense of how much longer they need to wait.

 Flexibility and Efficiency of Use

-By providing flexibility and efficiency, a user-friendly interface ensures that users can interact with the system in a way that suits their needs and preferences, resulting in a more satisfying and productive user experience.
+By providing flexibility and efficiency, users can interact with the system in a way that suits their needs and preferences, resulting in a more satisfying and productive user experience.

 Increased User Satisfaction